 Metro Detroit's healthcare market is anchored by Henry Ford Health System, Beaumont Health (now Corewell Health East), and the Detroit Medical Center.
 The region's auto industry legacy means employer-sponsored plans from GM, Ford, and Stellantis represent a significant commercial payer segment alongside Medicaid Healthy Michigan plans serving a large low-income population.

-Blue Cross Blue Shield of Michigan dominates the commercial market with over 60% market share, making BCBSM billing expertise essential for every practice in the region.
+Blue Cross Blue Shield of Michigan is the dominant commercial payer in the state, making BCBSM billing expertise essential for every practice in the region.

 Key specialties in demand: Cardiology, orthopedics, oncology, neurology, pain management